GM82Project/gm82core/README.md

 the other extensions in the GM 8.2 family.

 Created by renex and Floogle.
-Contains contributions by Lovey01, cam900, includes parts of High Resolution Timer 2 by Kyle Smith, and contains code from GMLScripts.com - check the License for usage.
+Contains contributions by Lovey01, cam900, Adamcake, includes parts of High Resolution Timer 2 by Kyle Smith, and contains code from GMLScripts.com - check the License for usage.

 More detailed usage information is included in the GM 8.2 manual.